|

 was a seething of the spirit that provoked William Booth’s

 battle cry: “I’ll Fight!
 I’ll fight to the very end!”
+John Stott, the Anglican cleric, and

 theologian, wrote, “Vision begins with a holy discontent with